-Finally, as explained in the notes, there are some limits to what we can disclose regarding law enforcement demands.
+Finally, as explained in the notes accompanying the table, there are some limits to what we can disclose regarding law enforcement demands.

 1. In Australia we are precluded by law from reporting the number of warrants we received from law enforcement for interceptions or stored communications.
 As such, for Australia, we provide only the numbers of demands for subscriber information and transactional information.

-2. In Germany, in addition to legal demands for subscriber information and transactional information, we received demands for lawful intercepts in the first half of 2014.
-In the first six months of the year, we received 981 such demands regarding 1388 customer selectors.
+2. In Germany, in addition to legal demands for subscriber information and transactional information, we received demands for lawful intercepts.
+In the first half of 2015, we received 1,126 such demands regarding 1,813 customer selectors.
 All of these demands were for the interception of calls initiated in Germany and made to specified international numbers.
-By comparison, we received demands regarding 1192 customer selectors in all of 2013.
 We did not receive demands for interceptions from any other European country.

 3. In India we are precluded by law from discussing any information about the requests we might receive from the Government of India or identifying the specific number of websites that we were asked to block by the Government of India.

 On occasion, we are required by government orders, regulations or other legal requirements to block access to specified websites.
-While we have not received such blocking demands in the United States, we have received such demands in a handful of other countries.
+To be clear, these are requests to block access to a website, not a request to remove user content; we did not receive a request from any government to remove user content last year.
+While we have not received blocking demands in the United States, we have received such demands in a handful of other countries.
 Generally, the blocking demands are issued because the websites are contrary to laws in those countries relating to child pornography, online gambling or copyright.
-The figures below relate to the number of websites we were required to block access to during the relevant period of time; we may be required to block access to in the specified country such websites for an ongoing period of time, but we count such demands only for the period in which they were initially made.
+The figures below relate to the number of websites we were required to block access to during the relevant period of time; we may be required to block access in the specified country to such websites for an ongoing period of time, but we count such demands only for the period in which they were initially made.
 We were also required to block access to websites in India but are precluded by law from identifying the specific number of websites.

 |Country||Half of 2013*||1st Half of 2014||2nd Half of 2014||1st Half of 2015|